rakinishraq/prisma/README.md

 This tool was inspired by wpgtk which provides similar functionality in Linux.
 In it's current state, using Prisma requires basic terminal skill.

 Prisma is released under the [GNU General Public License v3.0](COPYING).
+  - The author is not responsible for any damage, loss, or issues arising from the use or misuse of this GPL3 licensed software.
 The summary below is from [tl;drLegal](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3).
   - You may copy, distribute and modify the software as long as you track changes/dates in source files.
   - Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.